johnjohnsp1/VirusTotal/README.md

 Virus Total Lookup Scripts
 ===========================

-This is just a small collection of VirusTotal lookup scripts i've written to help automate a few things.
+This is just a small collection of VirusTotal lookup scripts i've written to help automate a couple things.
+My IR collection script collects autoruns output and I also run md5deep against a few areas often visited by malware (%appdata%, %temp%, system32, etc.) I always found myself right clicking on hashes in autoruns and looking them up on the internet.
+That's too time consuming so I wanted some form of automation.
+Likewise with the md5deep output.
+It takes too long to review without some form of automation.

+The code it pretty ghetto, but it seems to work on the output I have tested.
+Hit me up if you get any errors or if you have suggestions for making them better/more effecient. patrick[dot]olsen@sysforensics[dot]org, or twitter [at]patrickrolsen.

 Autoruns Virus Total Lookup